 We have experienced a quintessentially English village hall wedding, that of the daughter of a dear friend of ours.
 I am moved to create Chaucer-like descriptions of some of the main characters, the chief set piece scenes.

-She knew this town, and I oftimes walked these streets, especially those around Bloomsbury, on my way to have dinner with her.
+She knew this town, and I oftimes walked these streets, especially the streets around Bloomsbury, on my way to have dinner with her.
 Those walks are memories to treasure, for I shall never again have dinner with her.
-But we press on and remember well.
+But we press on, and remember well.

 People close to the bride’s family gather in the days before the Great Day.
-For months prior to the event the Bride’s mother has been preparing decorations, ordering drinks, planning settings.
-On a hot Friday I journeyed by train from Surrey, arriving in Aston-on-Trent by omnibus at 6pm on a sweltering summer evening.
+For months prior to the event the bride’s mother has been preparing decorations, ordering drinks, planning settings.
+On a hot Friday I journeyed by train from Surrey, arriving by omnibus at a village in the flat, big-sky country of the Trent valley, at 6pm on a sweltering summer evening.

-My wife, the Bride’s mother, the Bride, my oldest daughter (one of the Bridesmaids) and a host of other ladies, including the Groom’s mother, are preparing the Village Hall.
+The bride’s mother, the bride-to-be herself, my wife and oldest daughter (one of the Bridesmaids) and a host of other ladies, including the groom’s mother, are preparing the Village Hall.
 I am minded of the Natalie Merchant song “My sister Rose” about a similar village hall wedding in the USA.
 In other rooms, ladies in black Lycra do synchronised stretching.
 Kids gather for a karate lesson.

 The morning of the wedding